Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Neurosymbolic Approaches for Reasoning over KGs

-A few approaches extend this two-step pattern to increase interaction between the modules.
-In the aforementioned approaches, the directionality of information is one-way: logical inference ultimately informs the KGE method, but the reverse is not true; the output of the embedding method is not used to alter the logical inference step.
-The minimal interaction between the logic and neural modules could, therefore, limit the practicality of these methods.
-In practice, utilizing the output of logical inference as ground truth labels for the neural module could be fallacious as it assumes that logical inference will always yield true results.
-In reality, expert-defined rules often have exceptions \cite{garcez2020neurosymbolic, furman2020exceptions}, so regulating the logic module could be useful in some cases.
+A few approaches extend the two-step pattern to increase interaction between the modules.
+We classify these approaches into a second subcategory, depicted in the rightmost subsection of Fig. \ref{fig:taxonomy}-A and characterized by \mbox{\refguide}.
+In the first subcategory, the directionality of information is one-way: logical inference from the symbolic module informs the KGE method, but the reverse is not true; the output of the embedding method is not used to alter the logical inference step.
+The minimal interaction between the symbolic and neural modules could, therefore, limit the practicality of these methods.
+In practice, utilizing the output of logical inference as ground truth labels for the neural module could be fallacious as it assumes that logical inference is monotonic, \textit{i.e.}\ it always yield true results.
+In reality, expert-defined rules often have exceptions \cite{garcez2020neurosymbolic, furman2020exceptions}, so regulating the symbolic module could be useful in some cases.

-In light of the above, Kaoudi \etal\!'s \textbf{KGE*} \cite{kaoudi2022towards}, Cheng \etal\!'s \textbf{Unified Framework for Knowledge Graph Inference (UniKER)} \cite{cheng2020uniker}, and Guo \etal\!'s \textbf{Rule-Guided Embedding (RUGE)} \cite{guo2018knowledge} all have the two modules inform one another in an iterative style, as shown in Fig. \ref{fig:iterative_guidance}.
-Both \textbf{KGE*} and \textbf{UniKER} use Horn rules and forward chaining, a form of logical inference, to augment the KG as in previously mentioned methods.
-Thereafter, a KGE method is trained, and the resulting predictions are used to both eliminate the least probable edges and further augment the KG with the most probable edges.
-Alternatively to Horn rules, \textbf{KGE*} also supports using an ontology for the inference step. \textbf{RUGE}, in contrast, uses soft rules.
-One shared shortcoming of the aforementioned approaches, however, is that they are designed mainly to generate positive predictions; this can lead to an increased number of false positive predictions.
+In light of the above, Kaoudi \etal\!'s \textbf{KGE*} \cite{kaoudi2022towards}, Cheng \etal\!'s \textbf{Unified Framework for Knowledge Graph Inference (UniKER)} \cite{cheng2020uniker}, and Guo \etal\!'s \textbf{Rule-Guided Embedding (RUGE)} \cite{guo2018knowledge} all follow similar patterns: the two modules inform one another in an iterative style, as shown in Fig. \ref{fig:modular_two_step}.
+Both \textbf{KGE*} and \textbf{UniKER} use Horn rules and forward chaining, a form of logical inference, to augment the KG as in the previous section.
+Alternatively to Horn rules, \textbf{KGE*} also supports using an ontology for the inference step, while \textbf{RUGE} uses soft rules.
+After KG augmentation in the respective symbolic module, a KGE method is trained, and the resulting predictions are used to refine the KG by eliminating the least probable edges and adding the most probable ones.
+Thereafter, the newly refined KG is passed back to the beginning of the pipeline for the next iteration.
+One shared shortcoming of the these approaches, however, is that they are designed mainly to generate positive predictions; this can lead to an increased number of false positive predictions.
 As a solution, another iterative approach, called \textbf{ReasonKGE} \cite{jain2021improving}, adds a step in which negative samples are also updated.